aimms/how-to/Articles/571/571-ci-cd-guide.rst

 Release and feature notes, as well as version number control (which can not repeat itself within the AIMMS Cloud environment) are also best practices for this.

-CD - Deployment on the cloud
+CD - Deployment on the Cloud
 ------------------------------

 Publishing and deployment of the application on the cloud can be achieved via the AIMMS PRO Rest API.
 Please follow the information on the `app management documentation <https://documentation.aimms.com/cloud/rest-api.html#managing-apps>`_ .